10 DEI Activities for the Workplace (With Debrief)

 Materials: Pen and Paper

-- Now, collect the completed sheets.
-Keep the responses anonymous.
-Go over some of the more obviously biased or prejudiced answers and share them with the group.
-Then, point out just how prejudiced these beliefs really are.
+- Go over some of the more obviously biased or prejudiced answers and share them with the group.
+Then, discuss the impact of such language and stereotypes.

 - Finally, follow this up a month later to see if the answers change.